Pagh12/rl-overestimation-study/README.md

 - Automatic saving of plots to `Results/` for both reward and bias.

 ---
-# Limitations & Reflections
+## Limitations & Reflections
-- From the presented results, it is not possible to conclude that the models are appropriately implemented.
+Based on the presented results (Figures 1–6), it is not possible to conclude that the models are appropriately implemented.

-Key issues include:
-- Some models increased their returns during training, as expected.
-- Others unexpectedly decreased their returns, which is usually only possible if the implementation is incorrect.
+Some models appear to increase their returns during training, while others unexpectedly decrease.
+The latter behavior is typically only possible if the implementation is incorrect.

-- Estimation biases occasionally reached very high values (1200–1400), far beyond theoretical expectations.
+Similarly, the estimation biases reach very high values (e.g., 1200–1400 as in Figure 3), which is far beyond theoretical expectations.

+These outcomes confirm that the current implementation pipeline is **not fully sound** and should be considered a **work-in-progress** rather than a finalized benchmark.

 ---